Japan begins trial of Nissan, ex-executive over Ghosn's pay | Law-Order

 Japan begins trial of Nissan, ex-executive over Ghosn's pay

-The financial misconduct trial of former Nissan executive Greg Kelly opened Tuesday.
+The financial misconduct trial of former Nissan executive Greg Kelly began Tuesday with Kelly saying he committed no crimes and was only trying to keep his star boss Carlos Ghosn from leaving.
 The charges being heard at Tokyo District Court center around Kelly's alleged role in failing to report to Japanese authorities the future compensation of Ghosn, who led Nissan Motor Co. for two decades.

 - READ MORE ON: